-Your baby is on the verge of taking those first little baby steps, if he or she hasn't already.
-Let those tentative little baby steps provide the theme for your party.
+Your baby is on the verge of taking those first baby steps if he or she hasn't already.
+Let those tentative baby steps provide the theme for your party.

 - Schedule the party time around your baby's nap schedule.
 There's nothing sadder than an unhappy guest of honor.